 Developing fatty liver disease from high fat consumption on the ketogenic diet is not likely.
 Fatty liver disease is often the result of abnormal bile flow in the liver and deficient hepatic function.
 Significant deterioration of hepatic function can affect the liver’s capacity of detoxifying the bloodstream, and toxins can accumulate in the body causing further complications.

 What vegetables can I give my dog?

-At KetoPet, we typically use the list of fibrous vegetables below.
-Make sure to finely dice or puree them, and then mix them up in your dog’s food before feeding.
-Please stay away from other veggies sources due to their high carbohydrate content (like corn, squash, carrots etc.)
+At KetoPet, we typically use the list of fibrous vegetables below and we serve them to our dogs raw.
+We suggest dicing the vegetables before mixing them up in your dog’s food before feeding.
+Please stay away from other vegetable sources due to their high carbohydrate content (like corn, squash, carrots etc.)

 Can I cook the food?

 We do not recommend that you cook the food.
 Dogs have the proper gut bacteria and enzymes to naturally break down raw food.
 Cooking animal fats may also lead to pancreatitis (see our Blog).

 I received a plan from you after reading your eBook.
 Why are the food measurements you gave me in grams?